 It turns out that legend has it that kissing the stone imbues the kisser with great eloquence or skill at flattery.
 The word blarney has come to mean “clever or flattering talk”.
 Blarney has been defined as more than just flattery, but sweetened by humor and flavored by wit.
 So all you tongue-tied single guys out there: Head over to Blarney Castle, give the Stone a kiss, and be prepared to be able to chat up the women!
 You just have to believe!

 Now you know what the Blarney Stone is all about!
 If you do go visit Blarney Castle, I highly recommend setting aside 3-4 hours or more, as the grounds are huge, and there is a lot to see.
-It’s a beautiful place to visit.
-Anya and Heidi discovered a poisonous garden, awesome trees, paths and structures.
+It’s a beautiful place to visit. our daughter and Heidi discovered a poisonous garden, awesome trees, paths and structures.